LittleBigRefresh/Docs/Docs/topics/patching/psp.md

 ## Step 3: Finalizing the setup

-Now, we need to check the version of the game.
+Now, we need to check the version of the game and update if necessary.

 <include from="Library.topic" element-id="check-lbppsp-version" />